lukekaalim/act/library/README.md

 A generic rendering library for hierarchical elements.

-Basically, a react knockoff.
+Basically, a react/preact knockoff.

-Render to HTML with `@lukekaalim/act-web` or use 3D capabilites with [threejs](https://threejs.org/) using `@lukekaalim/act-three`.
+Render to HTML with `@lukekaalim/act-web` or use 3D capabilites with [threejs](https://threejs.org/) using `@lukekaalim/act-three`, or even build mobile, tv, or desktop apps with `@lukekaalim/act-remote`!

 Writing declarative user interfaces using components, state and side effects.